researchart/rose6icse/submissions/reusable/shafiulSLEMI/INSTALL.md

 ## Pre-processing and Analyzing

 Here, we will pre-process some Simulink models as this is the first step before performing any actual EMI-based mutation.
-For convenience, we have provided a small corpus with some Simulink models.
+For convenience, we have provided a small corpus with some Simulink models (i.e. `seeds`) along with the pre-processed versions (which have `_pp` suffix) and cached analysis results.

 - Copy the `reproduce/samplecorpus` directory somewhere in your filesystem, and set this path to two environment variables: `COVEXPEXPLORE` and `SLSFCORPUS`.
 Models from this corpus will be used for pre-processing and eventually generating mutants.
-- **WARNING:** Environment variables must be changed before opening MATLAB.
+- **WARNING:** Environment variables must be updated before opening MATLAB.
 If MATLAB is already open before changing the environment variables, please restart MATLAB.
 - Open MATLAB, navigate to the `installation path` and execute `covexp.covcollect()` in the MATLAB command-prompt.

 Your output will look like: